ahuarte47/duckdb-pdal/README.md

     }
     ```

-    PDAL is amazing, We can define PDAL pipelines with spatial logic, for example, with `filters.overlay` to extract attributes from a Geopackage:
+    A more complex example, load a raster file, and using `filters.overlay`, extract attributes from a Geopackage:

     ```sql
     WITH __input AS (